2 Days Lisbon Itinerary: What to Do, See and More

 2. Head to Sintra

 Once you arrive at Sintra station, you must take a bus from there if you plan to go to Pena Palace.
-You can walk, but it will take an hour or more, and the road is up and down, so it’s better to take a bus.
+You can walk, but it will take an hour or more, and the road has many ups and downs, so it’s better to take a bus.
 Sintra Station is a 10-minute walk from the town center.
 However, Pena National Palace and the Moorish Castle are located 5km from the town on a steep hill.

 TIP: Buses heading to Sintra offer charging stations, so if your phone is running low on battery, take the opportunity to charge it while you’re on the bus.
 This can be a lifesaver if you find yourself with a dead battery during your journey